kevymanuel/ChurchCounterApp/README.md

 # ChurchCounterApp

-A web application to count attendees in different sections of an auditorium using either manual input or AI-powered photo analysis (OpenAI GPT-4o vision).
+A vibe-coded web application to count attendees in different sections of an auditorium using either manual input or AI-powered photo analysis (OpenAI GPT-4o vision).

 ## Features
 - Set auditorium capacity